jackshiels/Utitshala/README.md

 * upload: prepares to receive a file and save it into the app's internal directories.
 * forum: hosts a forum between learners, tracked asynchronously on a database table.

 Utitshala also includes an ASP.Net MVC site, with support for schools and classrooms that learners may join.
 A primitive learning design editor is present, but requires expansion.
-The entity class model is provided within this git in PNG format.
+The entity class model is provided within this git in ClassDiagram.cd.

 ## Setup
 After cloning the repo, open the Package Manager Console and run the following commands: